-Each data set, or file, is counted as an entity e_i .
-Every data name with each data set is counted as an attribute a_j for every e_i .
+Each data set, or file, is counted as an entity $e_i$ .
+Every data name with each data set is counted as an attribute $a_i$ for every $e_i$ .
 Where indexes exist linking two or more data sets, a relationship Rn is said to exist.
-Where primary and secondary keys exist, dependence d is said to exist (value 1), and cardinality c is said to exist (value 2) because the existence of secondary keys denotes a one-to-many relationship between participating entities.
+Where primary and secondary keys exist, dependence d is said to exist (value 1), and cardinality e is said to exist (value 2) because the existence of secondary keys denotes a one-to-many relationship between participating entities.
 If optionality can be ascertained, a value 1 for o can also be assumed.